CristianEdwards/AzureLocal-Supportability/TSG/Networking/DeepDive-AzureLocalPrivatePathArchitecture.md

 The following diagram introduces the core components involved in Azure Local private path:

 - **Azure Local Instance:** Your on-premises Azure Local cluster.

 - **Nodes:** Individual servers within your Azure Local instance.

 - **Arc Proxy (on Arc connected machine agent):** A local proxy service running on each node, responsible for securely routing HTTPS traffic through the Arc gateway.

-- **Arc Gateway Public Endpoint:** The Arc gateway instance must be created and configured on the same subscription where Azure Local nodes are registered.
-Once the Arc gateway resource is created, make sure the endpoint is allowed in your Azure Firewall policy application rule.
+- **Arc Gateway Public Endpoint:** The Arc gateway resource must be created in the same Azure subscription as your Azure Local nodes.
+After creation, ensure the Arc gateway endpoint URL is explicitly allowed in your Azure Firewall Application Rules.

 - **Enterprise Firewall:** Your organization's existing security infrastructure controlling outbound traffic.

 - **Azure ExpressRoute:** The Express Route circuit is the communication path between the on-prem networks and Azure VNETs.
 Azure Local nodes traffic must be routed over express route to reach the Azure VNET.
 It is important to ensure that before Arc registration and enabling the Arc gateway, all nodes have network connectivity to the VNET and the subnets where Azure Firewall is running.
 All nodes must be able to reach the Azure Firewall private ip, as this will become the proxy endpoint for HTTP and HTTPS traffic from the nodes and the Arc proxy service.

 - **Azure VNET:** Before deploying an Azure Firewall instance, an Azure VNET must be created with the corresponding subnets.
 At least one workloads subnet and one Azure Firewall subnet must be created.
 Azure Local does not support Azure Arc Private Link Scopes, and it is not supported to enable Azure Arc private link Scope on the VNET where Azure Firewall as explicit proxy is running.
 If Azure Arc for servers Private Link Scope is required for your workloads, a separate VNET with Azure Arc Private Link Scope configuration must be used.

 - **Azure Firewall Explicit Proxy:** The Azure Firewall instance deployed on its own subnet should be configured as explicit proxy and the required Azure Local endpoints for Arc gateway scenarios should be allowed on the corresponding Azure Firewall policy Application Rules.

 - **Azure Public Endpoints:** Azure services (e.g., Azure Resource Manager, Key Vault, Microsoft Graph) required by your local environment.

 ![Azure Local with Arc gateway outbound connectivity](./images/0-1NodePrivatePathComponents.dark.svg)